AdobeDocs/photoshop-api-docs/README.md

 ```

 # Current Limitations
-There are a few limitations to the api's you should be aware of ahead of time.
+There are a few limitations to the APIs you should be aware of ahead of time.
 - Multi-part uploads and downloads are not yet supported
 - Clients can only use assets stored on EITHER Adobe's Creative Cloud or external storage (like AWS S3).
 Support for mixing and matching will be added in the future
 - The `/documentOperations` endpoint only supports a single PSD input